by Janna Benson Kontz, MDiv

 Hospice of the Red River Valley offers free grief support to anyone who has experienced the death of a loved one, regardless if they had hospice services.
 Contact us today at (800) 237-4629 to learn more about how we can help with your grief journey.

-Janna Benson Kontz, MDiv, is a chaplain with Hospice of the Red River Valley.
+Janna Benson Kontz, MDiv, is a grief specialist and chaplain with Hospice of the Red River Valley.

 About Hospice of the Red River Valley